vitessio/website/content/en/docs/15.0/reference/vreplication/vdiff2.md

 #### Start a new VDiff

 These take the same parameters as VDiff1 and schedule VDiff to run on the primary tablet of each target shard to verify the subset of data that will live on the given shard.
 Please note that if you do not specify a sub-command or action then `create` is assumed (this eases the transition from VDiff1 to VDiff2).
 If you do not pass a specific UUID then one will be generated.

 ```
 VDiff -- --v2 [--source_cell=<cell>] [--target_cell=<cell>] [--tablet_types=in_order:RDONLY,REPLICA,PRIMARY]
-       [--limit=<max rows to diff>] [--tables=<table list>] [--format=json] [--verbose] [--max_extra_rows_to_compare=1000]
+       [--limit=<max rows to diff>] [--tables=<table list>] [--format=json] [--auto-retry] [--verbose] [--max_extra_rows_to_compare=1000]
        [--filtered_replication_wait_time=30s] [--debug_query] [--only_pks] <keyspace.workflow>  create [<UUID>]
 ```